grand-darknet-mgm/grand-darknet-mgm/README.md

-Update:  18.07.2025 Fixed broken links in performance benchmarks
+Update: url is now responsive